embrace-io/embrace-docs/content/android/faq.md

 ### **Can I turn off screenshots for specific areas of my app?**

 Being able to see exactly what the user experienced often helps identify or solve an issue faster than looking through log messages or stack traces.
-Screenshots are taken by default for Moments (e.g. Startup), Error Logs, and Warning Logs.
+Screenshots are taken by default for moments (e.g. Startup), Error Logs, and Warning Logs.
 To turn off screenshots via the SDK, please refer to the sections for [Logs]({{< relref "/android/log-message-api" >}}) and [Moments]({{< relref "/android/performance-monitoring" >}}), or see the [API docs]({{< api android >}}).
 If you'd like to turn off screenshots for the entire app, please contact us and we will change the app configuration for you.